Beorhtmund/beorhtmund.github.io/README.md

 ## Random Quote Machine (React, MUI, Sass)
 This page displays a random quote when the new quote button is clicked.
 You can also press enter for a new quote.

-FIX: Add button shortcut, so on enter the new quote button is pressed.
-Make this responsive.
+FIX: Make this responsive.
 Set a better url address.
 Fetch method needs to be redone.

 ## *Markdown Previewer
 Coming soon.